-Human taste cells successfully maintained their key functions in a culture as a result of a recent study.
+Human taste cells maintained their key functions in a culture as a result of a recent study.
 These receptors continued to regenerate despite being separated from nerves in the tongue, which scientists previously thought impossible.

 Why Is Taste Important?